Best Laser Pointer Under $150 (2026): Real Performance, No Fake Specs

 Aluminum is lighter and cheaper.
 Stainless steel is heavier, stronger, and has about one-third the thermal conductivity, but substantially more thermal mass.
 In a laser host, thermal mass matters more than conductivity for sustained output.
 The steel body soaks up heat and releases it slowly, acting as a buffer that smooths out temperature spikes at the diode.

-The B016 and B022 both use stainless steel.
+The B018 uses an aircraft-grade aluminum head with machined heat dissipation grooves for active thermal management.
+The B017 uses an aluminium alloy body balanced for carry comfort.
 The B030 uses 6061-T6 aircraft-grade aluminum, lighter, better for a laser you will hold pointed at the sky for extended periods.

 4. Beam Quality and Optical Design